Check a person’s identity before a property transaction

 Identity fraud has become a significant risk for property agents, as scammers attempt to pose as the true owners of a property.
 In some cases, properties have been sold without the knowledge of the true owners.

-Always make sure that a party to a real estate contact is who they claim to be.
+Always make sure that all parties involved in a real estate contract are who they claim to be.

 Know your responsibilities